icon BELTOWER

 Conducting:

-In addition to the striking errors, method errors can be generated automatically, from selected options, to test your conducting skills, during normal ringing and calling.
-Errors can be started either manually or automatically, so that you could be a random way into a touch before a bell goes wrong.
+Faults and method errors can be started either manually or automatically, during normal ringing and calling, so that you could be a random way into a touch before a bell goes wrong.
 To make it more authentic, different striking inaccuracies can be applied to the rest of the band, which can also be further disturbed when the bells go wrong.
 You can then try to identify which bell(s) went wrong, what they should have been doing and how to put them right, either paused or without stopping ringing.
-Then correct places can be restored in a single key-press, with perfect striking, ready for the next error.
+Then you can restore correct places and striking, with a single key-press, ready for the next fault.

 Screen Shot 3